Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Results and discussion

 \subsection{Fe-Co-Al ternary alloys}

 So far, we discussed the $\sigma_{xy}$ response of binary alloys.
 In what follows, we consider several Fe-Co-Al ternary alloys.
-We kept the Al concentration at 25\%, and we varied the relative concentration of Fe and Co.
+We kept the Al concentration at 25\%, and varied the relative concentration of Fe and Co.
 The results for these alloys are shown in Fig.~\ref{fig:ternary-adpt}.
 The behavior of Fe$_2$CoAl is qualitatively similar to that of Fe$_3$Al, so the replacement of Fe with Co did not change qualitatively $\sigma_{xy} (\omega)$.
-Quantitatively, we find that $\sigma_{xy}$ is reduced about $\sim 1.5$ times lower in Fe$_2$CoAl relative to Fe$_{3}$Al. However, with even larger concentration of Co, as in FeCo$_2$Al, we find $\sigma_{xy} (\omega)$ that is both qualitatively and quantitatively different from other members of the Fe-Co-Al family of compounds.
-In particular, we find an unusually small $\sigma_{xy}$ in FeCo$_2$Al, around 80~$(\Omega ~ {\rm cm})^{-1}$, that is almost insensitive on the frequency $\omega$ in the entire range between 0 and 25~THz.
+Quantitatively, we find that $\sigma_{xy}$ is approximately $\sim 1.5$ times lower in Fe$_2$CoAl relative to Fe$_{3}$Al. However, with an even higher concentration of Co, as in FeCo$_2$Al, we find $\sigma_{xy} (\omega)$ which is qualitatively and quantitatively different from other members of the Fe-Co-Al family of compounds.
+In particular, we find an unusually small $\sigma_{xy}$ in FeCo$_2$Al, around 80~$(\Omega ~ {\rm cm})^{-1}$, that is almost insensitive to the frequency $\omega$ in the entire range between 0 and 25~THz.